Aliases for VEGFA Gene

 GeneCards Summary for VEGFA Gene

 VEGFA (Vascular Endothelial Growth Factor A) is a Protein Coding gene.
-Diseases associated with VEGFA include microvascular complications of diabetes 1 and ischemia.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
+Diseases associated with VEGFA include Microvascular Complications Of Diabetes 1 and Poems Syndrome.
+Among its related pathways are VEGF Signaling Pathway and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is PGF.